 Volunteering is a very special way of supporting the Sanctuary.
-Many opportunities are available through the Farallone Marine Sanctuary Association's joint volunteer programs with Gulf of the Farallones National Marine Sanctuary.
+Many opportunities are available through the Farallones Marine Sanctuary Association's joint volunteer programs with Greater Farallones National Marine Sanctuary.
 Volunteers gain an intimate appreciation of the nature of the Sanctuary while significantly contributing to our ongoing conservation and education efforts—it's all about actively participating in making a difference!
 The Sanctuary's volunteer programs depend on the energy, generosity, and dedication of individuals like you who care about our marine environment.
 By joining us, you help protect the Sanctuary from pollution, loss of marine wildlife, and loss of breeding habitat.
 Check out the programs for yourself and get involved!

 Beach Watch is a long-term monitoring project.
 Every four weeks dedicated volunteers survey "their beach" for live and dead marine mammals and birds.
 Beach Watch volunteers come from all walks of life but share the common love and interest in protecting and contributing and continuing learning about the betterment of the marine environment.
 Click for more information.

 Join the restoration effort!
 Learn to identify invasive species, get hands-on training, and be a part of the team working to protect and restore the beautiful landscape of Bolinas Lagoon!

 An Island in Need: Located in picturesque Bolinas Lagoon, Kent Island supports an incredible array of wildlife and plant species.
 Kent Island’s natural integrity has been severely com- promised due to invasive, nonnative plants.
 These species weaken biodiversity and critically damage native dune and wetland habitat.
 Beginning this spring, volunteers will be hosted onsite to remove these nonnative plants using hand tools.